andrewjstryker/vim-configuration/README.markdown

 than a few plugins, this can be a bit cumbersome.
 You can view this project as my notes on synchronizing Vim configuration.

-A differnt perspective is that this project is sort-of a Vim plugin distribution.
+A different perspective is that this project is sort-of a Vim plugin distribution.
 When complete, you will be able to clone this to you ~/.vim directory and be free to go.
 You will have the plugins that you will want to use most *and* you will have confidence that each plugin works with all the